Ahiraf/_Learn_CSharp_OOP_With_ExamPrep_/README.md

 **🌈 Benefits of OOP in This Scenario**

 **Modular Code 🧩:** Each class is responsible for its own logic, making bug tracking and updates a breeze.

-**Reusability 🔄:** Use classes across different parts of the program or in new projects!
+**Reusability 🔄:** Anyone can use classes across different parts of the program or in new projects!

 **Scalability 📈:** Add new classes or subclasses (like DigitalBook) without breaking existing code.

 **Maintainability ⚙️:** Change one part of the program (e.g., updating the loan process) without affecting others — thanks to encapsulation!

 OOP helps us build a structure that resembles the real world 🌍, making code intuitive and manageable — especially as the project grows and evolves over time! 🛠️